Last Updated on November 11, 2023

-What Is the Frightened Condition in Dungeons and Dragons 5e?
+What Is the Frightened Condition?

 The Frightened condition is a debuff (penalty) your player can gain in certain situations.
 While affected, you have disadvantage on ability checks and attack rolls while the source of your fear is within sight.
 You also can not willingly move closer to the source of your fear.